TDL Awards

 WINNERS

 Winning nominations are selected by the TDL Awards Committee and winners are notified in early spring.
-Award winners receive one complimentary registration per award for the Texas Conference on Digital Libraries (TCDL) and are honored during a special awards session at the next conference.
+One winner from each award category will receive complimentary registration for the Texas Conference on Digital Libraries (TCDL) and all award winners are honored during a special awards session at the next conference.
 A description of the winning awards will be posted on the TDL website following the conference.

 Both winners and nominees will be invited to share their work with the digital library community through blog posts, webinars, and/or TDL member forums.